dorkerdevil/toolshell-detection/README.md

-# SharePoint ToolShell Chain Detection Suite
+# SharePoint ToolShell Chain Detection

 This repo helps defenders spot and triage attacks using the SharePoint ToolShell chain (CVE-2025-49706 + CVE-2025-49704).
 Attackers are actively exploiting this to run code on SharePoint servers by forging signed __VIEWSTATE payloads after stealing the ValidationKey.